benste/GraphRAGZen/docs/source/getting_started/index.rst

             stream: bool = False,
         ) -> str:
             """Runs a chat through the LLM

+            If your implementation does not support forcing output structures, simply disregard the variable 'output_structure'.

             Args:
                 chat (List[dict]): in form [{"role": ..., "content": ...}, {"role": ..., "content": ...